Skip to content

 Tips for navigating cultural differences in business winning

-With travel no longer being a thing of the past, many of us are getting back into the grind of working (far) away from home.
-I'm no stranger to juggling time between global offices and am here to offer some tips to the common obstacles you may face working with bids abroad.
+With travel no longer being a thing of the past, many of us are returning to the grind of working (far) away from home.
+I'm no stranger to juggling time between global offices and am here to offer some tips on the common obstacles you may face working with bids abroad.

 1. You are seen as an interloper.